Updated to include launch of official iOS mobile app and update number of active servers. This review was originally published April 5, 2018.

 Below the surface, Mullvad uses the OpenVPN protocol and lacks support for the (weaker) L2TP/IPSec and PPTP protocols.
 It does offer a SOCKS5 proxy service for customers (such as connoisseurs of foreign TV) who want to simply disguise their geographic locations, not encrypt their internet traffic.

-Features and Interface
+Mullvad: Features and interface

 The Windows Mullvad client software uses a traditional two-tabbed interface in gray and white.
 It's functional, but it can be confusing, and is slow to accept settings changes.
 The Status screen shows whether and where you're connected.
 You can also see details such as the actual IP address, port or protocol used.